-When working with a national lab other than NREL, the competitor must work directly with that lab to complete a Statement of Work (Appendix F) within 4 weeks after winning the Set! competition.
-This Statement of Work must be submitted to the Prize Administrator (solar.prize@nrel.gov) with indications of approval by both the competitor and the national lab.
+When working with a national lab other than NREL, the competitor must work directly with that lab to complete a Statement of Work no later than 75 calendar days after winning the Concept competition.
+This Statement of Work must be submitted to the Prize Administrator (GeothermalPrize@nrel.gov) with indications of approval by both the competitor and the national lab.

-Once NREL receives this Statement of Work, NREL will work with the desired lab to compete an MPO.
-The Prize Administrator will directly transfer the allocated voucher funds to the selected lab to perform the work as specified in the MPO.
-Once the transfer occurs, the selected national lab must accept the funds to complete the transfer and set up the funding structure for the researchers.
+Once NREL receives this Statement of Work, NREL will work with the Geothermal Technologies Office to designate funds at the desired lab for use.
 The actual timing for each lab funds transfer will depend on the individual labs, but the Prize Administrator will work closely with all selected labs to ensure a smooth and quick funds transfer process.
-If work under this MPO is not completed within 1 year of the time the competitor wins the prize, the funds will be returned to NREL.